-Then if you look at the rest of your food and how they are affecting your insulin and blood sugar levels, you could be digging an early grave with your fork.
+Then if you look at the rest of your food and how they are affecting your blood sugar levels, you could be digging an early grave with your fork.
 A good example of unsuspecting food is breakfast cereal.
 Did you know that there are breakfast cereals on the market that effect your blood sugar levels more than glucose?
 Incredible.

 Personally, if I was a diabetic or suffering high cholesterol/ high blood pressure etc. The first things I would cut out of my diet are fructose and breakfast cereal.
 But that’s just me…

 Agave syrup & honey